Improving Bridge estimators via $f$-GAN: Introduction

 \section{Introduction}

 Estimating the normalizing constant of an unnormalized probability density, or the ratio of normalizing constants between two unnormalized densities is a challenging and important task.
-Such problems can arise from fields such as physics \citep{bennett1976efficient}, econometrics \citep{geweke1999using} and phylogenetics \citep{fourment202019}.
-Monte Carlo methods such as Bridge sampling \citep{bennett1976efficient,meng1996simulating}, path sampling \citep{gelman1998simulating}, reverse logistic regression \citep{geyer1994estimating} and reverse Annealed Importance Sampling \citep{burda2015accurate} have been proposed to address this problem.
-See also \cite{friel2012estimating} for an overview of some popular algorithms.
+In Bayesian inference, such problems are closely related to estimating the marginal likelihood of a model or the Bayes factor between two competing models, and can arise from fields such as econometrics \citep{geweke1999using}, astronomy \citep{bridges2009bayesian}, phylogenetics \citep{fourment202019}, etc. Monte Carlo methods such as Bridge sampling \citep{bennett1976efficient,meng1996simulating}, path sampling \citep{gelman1998simulating}, reverse logistic regression \citep{geyer1994estimating}, nested sampling \cite{skilling2006nested} and reverse Annealed Importance Sampling \citep{burda2015accurate} have been proposed to address this problem.
+See \cite{friel2012estimating} for an overview of some popular algorithms. \cite{fourment202019} also compare the empirical performance of 19 algorithms for estimating normalizing constants in the context of phylogenetics.